AthletiFi/card-factory/docs/front-card-generation.md

    - Click Save.
    - Go to 'File' > 'Close'.
    - Click the "Stop recording" button (square icon) at the bottom of the Actions panel.

 > [!NOTE]
+> We must re-record these steps because when an action is played back, it uses the directory path from when the action was initially recorded.
+By re-recording this step, you ensure that the files will be saved in the correct location during batch processing.
+> [!TIP]
 > If no other files are open in Illustrator, the actions window may disappear.
 Click ‘Window’ > ‘Actions’ in the menu to bring back the Actions window so you can click the stop button.

 ### 7.2 Run Batch Process